Peyote Drug

 What Are the Causes of Peyote Abuse?

-A person may engage in peyote abuse because they want to experiment without realizing the serious negative effects substances like peyote can have on one’s health.
+A person may use peyote because they want to experiment without realizing the serious negative effects that hallucinogenic drugs can have on their health.

 One important way to prevent and avoid substance use is by understanding and educating yourself on its effects.

-Some people may also abuse peyote as a way to self-medicate.
+Some people may also abuse peyote as a way to self-medicate, especially if they are struggling emotionally.

 Many people, especially teens and young adults, struggle with mental health conditions and turn to substances as a way to cope.